Family law legal fees

 Disbursements vary depending on the type of case and the steps required.
 For example, court fees depend on the application being made, and counsel or experts may be needed where a hearing is listed or specialist input is required.
 We will discuss any likely disbursements with you as early as possible and confirm the cost before we incur it, so you can make an informed decision.

 We keep costs under control by being clear about scope from the outset and keeping you updated as your matter progresses.
-If your case is billed hourly, we will confirm the hourly rate, provide an estimate based on what we know, and explain what factors are most likely to affect the total cost.
+Cases paid privately are usually billed hourly.
+We will confirm the hourly rate, provide an estimate, and explain what factors are most likely to affect the total cost.

-Where appropriate, we can also agree priorities and a step-by-step approach, so you only pay for the work that moves your case forward.
+Where appropriate, we can also agree priorities and a step-by-step approach, so you’re on terms you can afford.

 If you have any concerns about costs, progress, or the service you are receiving, we encourage you to raise this as early as possible.
 In most cases, issues can be resolved quickly by speaking to the fee earner handling your matter, who can explain the work carried out, discuss next steps, and clarify any estimates or likely additional costs.